nus-cs1010/2324-s1/docs/20-macro.md

 The logic of the code remains the same.

 How does the C pre-processor process the `#define` directive?
 When we write a `#define` directive, the directive should be followed by an _identifier_ and a _token_.
-The token may contain space but _must be terminated by a newline_.
+The token may contain space but _must be terminated _by a new line_.
 In the example above, `BASE_FARE` is the identifier, and `3.40` is the token.

 When the C pre-processor sees the `#define` directive, it replaces all instances of the identifier in the file with the token.
 This is merely a text substitution operation.

 ## The #include Directive